If you or your child struggles with focus, mood swings, impulsivity, or energy crashes, you may have wondered:

 Why do symptoms feel worse after certain meals?

-This guide was created to make ADHD-supportive eating realistic and approachable.
-It focuses on nutrients that research suggests may influence symptoms — including protein, omega-3 fats, iron, zinc, magnesium, and fiber — and shows you how to build balanced meals around them.
+This guide focuses on nutrients that research suggests may play a role in ADHD symptoms, including protein, omega-3 fats, iron, zinc, magnesium, and fiber.

 What This Guide Includes